Brian McMahon (New Zealand Army officer)

-Early life
+Early life and family

-Born in Dunedin in 1929, Brian McMahon was educated at Otago Boys' High School.
-He went on to the University of Otago, and is a graduate of its Medical School.
+Born in Dunedin on 1 December 1929, McMahon was educated at Otago Boys' High School.
+He went on to study at the University of Otago, graduating MB ChB in 1955.
 He worked part-time as a venereologist in several New Zealand hospitals from 1953.

+In 1956, McMahon married Joan Margaret Palmer.
+The couple went on to have five children, including Jenny McMahon.

 Military service

 McMahon began a career in the New Zealand Defence Force in 1966 as resident medical officer at the Waiouru Military Camp.
 In 1968, he was appointed to run the sexual health services of the Defence Force.

 In 1969, McMahon served with the New Zealand forces in the Vietnam War, as part of the 1st New Zealand Services Medical Team.
 He left Vietnam in 1970, and later served in the United Kingdom, Singapore and Malaysia, the latter occasion as medical officer to the 1st Battalion, Royal New Zealand Infantry Regiment.
 McMahon was appointed director-general of Defence Force Medical Services in 1980 and retired in 1983.
 During the same period, McMahon served as Honorary Surgeon to the Queen.